What time is Silent Witness on TV?

 Silent Witness airs on Mondays and Tuesdays at 9pm on BBC1.

-What can we expect from episode one of the new Silent Witness series?
+What can we expect from episodes five and six of the new Silent Witness series?

 Deputy TV editor David Butcher previews the new series…